 Written by: Sanjeev

 As a blogger, we keep building new habits so that we can be more productive.
-Sometimes, we end up embracing the habits that are not only counter-productive but can be detrimental for our cause.
+Sometimes, we end up embracing the habits that are not only counter productive habits but can be detrimental for our cause.
 In this post, I talk about some of the counter-productive habits for the bloggers.

 Counter-Productive Habits For Blogger